directus-labs/extensions/packages/opensearch-operation/README.md

 ## Requirements

 - An OpenSearch cloud project or selfhosted project with access to the API.
-- An API key with full write access.
+- A username and password with full write access.

 _The operation is processed on the server side.
 If using localhost, opensearch must be on the same server._